ksingh0/EECS4413-E-Commerce-System/README.md

 It is available in our github repo (and in submitted project folder).

 **Step 3: Run docker-compose.yml**
-> Open a terminal and navigate to the location of the docker-compose.yml file
+> Open a terminal and navigate to the location of the docker-compose.yml file.
+>
-> Run "docker compose build"
+> Run "docker compose build".
+>
-> Run "docker compuse up -d"
+> Run "docker compuse up -d".
+>
 > Application should be running on port 8080.